 Briefings consist of roundtable discussions and presentations by experts for a variety of audiences including young professionals, congressional advisors, foreign guests, and business and academic leaders.

-Receptions at the Institute include receptions for foreign delegations, congressional delegation reunions, and gala events.
+Receptions are held at the Institute for foreign delegations, congressional delegation reunions, and gala events.

 The US-Asia Institute has organized eight National Leadership Conferences in cooperation with the U.S. Department of State.
 These international policy forums have facilitated interaction among leading public and private sector leaders from the United States, China, Japan, Korea, and ASEAN (Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam), as well as others from around the globe.